 Rose has responded with witty memes, pictures of fluffy rodents and a recipe for pumpkin pie, according to screenshots of the messages reviewed by The Post.

-Rose said they hoped the witty remark would be an obvious signal that the number did not, in fact, belong to a former Michigan House speaker.
+Rose said she hoped the witty remark would be an obvious signal that the number did not, in fact, belong to a former Michigan House speaker.

 “For some reason, even though I send them some ridiculous things, they still think I’m Lee [Chatfield] and they still keep trying to tell me what they want and they say, ‘I’m sending this to the president!'”
 Rose said.